Obama Freezes Government Workers' Pay For 2 Years

-President BARACK OBAMA: In these challenging times, we want the best and brightest to join and make a difference, but these are also times where all of us are called on to make some sacrifices.
-And Im asking civil servants to do what theyve always done: play their part.
+BARACK OBAMA: In these challenging times, we want the best and brightest to join and make a difference, but these are also times where all of us are called on to make some sacrifices.
+And I'm asking civil servants to do what they've always done: play their part.

 NAYLOR: The President's proposed freeze exempts members of the military.
 The White House says the action will save $2 billion for the rest of the current fiscal year and $28 billion over the next five years.
 That's small change compared to the $1.3 trillion deficit.
 John Gage calls it a slap in the face to federal workers.
 Gage is head of the American Federation of Government Employees.

-MR. JOHN GAGE (American Federation of Government Employees): Two unfunded wars, stock market collapse and trying to solve this deficit by going after working people's salary.
+JOHN GAGE: Two unfunded wars, stock market collapse and trying to solve this deficit by going after working people's salary.
 I just expected more from the Obama administration.

-Ms. COLLEEN KELLEY (President, National Treasury Employees Union): I think this was a surprise to an awful lot of people when this announcement came out today.
+COLLEEN KELLEY: I think this was a surprise to an awful lot of people when this announcement came out today.
 And so we're going to work with Congress and with anyone else to look at what all the options are.